The Undergraduate Program

 Given to a General Studies student with an outstanding record of accomplishment in history courses at Columbia.
 Preference given to those with substantial coursework in U.S. History.

-Chanler Historical Prize (prize split)
+Chanler Historical Prize (two recipients awarded)

 Given by the College for the best essay submitted by a senior on a topic dealing with the history of the American civil government.

-Albert Marion Elsberg Prize (prize split)
+Albert Marion Elsberg Prize (two recipients awarded)

 Given by the College for a sophomore, junior, or senior who has demonstrated excellence in modern history.